RhubarbVR/RhubarbVR_Newer_Old/README.md

 ## About The Project

-RhubarbVR is a networked VR game engine.
-What does this mean?
-Well, Rhubarb is a game engine that allows you to add custom shaders and allows you to program in it.
+Rhubarb is a game engine that allows you to allows you to program and collaborate with others.
 It does all of this while synchronizing modifications of the world with everyone in a session so you can collaborate and socialize with people to create amazing things.
-It allows you to make extensive multiplayer VR games and social experiences.

 ### Libraries